How to Create a Pandas DataFrame from a List of Lists

 Quick Reference

-• Use .T if your inner lists represent columns rather than rows.
+.Tif your inner lists represent columns rather than rows. - Be aware that